Kocher, Jagst, and Tauber Bike Tour

 we search for a café or somewhere to take a break.
 Usually, we find restaurants

-we pedal, dodging passing thunderstorms and looking forward to an evening
+we pedal, dodging passing thunderstorms and looking forward to an evening stop.

-turn to take the alternate bike path.
-You simply take the third right turn after
+to take the alternate bike path.
+You simply take the third right turn after entering

-with a great view of the Neckar River.
+a great view of the Neckar River.
 Hotel Schöne Aussicht, Deutschordenstr.
 2, 74177

-Like most hotels, the have a restaurant and we enjoy a great dinner overlooking
+Like most hotels, they have a restaurant and we enjoy a great dinner overlooking

 sign that one should not take breakfast leftovers with you as you leave.
 By contrast,

 Day 3: Bad Friedrichshall (Jagstfeld) to Hohebach